 - Photos With Santa & Mrs Claus

 - Play a Round at Alpine Mini Golf

 - Shopping at Christmas & More and The Christmas Shoppe

 - Take Selfies with Santa’s Sleigh at Riverside Park

 - Toast With Glühwein at Hofer’s Bakery & Café

 - Victorian Christmas at Hardman Farm State Historic Site

 1. Breakfast at Cimmi’s Courtyard Cafe

-Originally opened by Cinnamon Spurlock in 2013, this charming Downtown Helen restaurant gradually grew so popular that they had to relocate to a larger location two blocks west of the Helen Square in 2018.
+Originally opened by Cinnamon Spurlock in 2013, one of our favorite Helen restaurants gradually grew so popular that they had to relocate to a larger location two blocks west of the Helen Square in 2018.